lxvm/AutoBZ.jl/paper/paper.md

 # Summary

-AutoBZ.jl is a modular software package developed to explore efficient algorithms for the computation of Brillouin zone (BZ) integrals, which are a fundamental and ubiquitous step when computing physical observables in electronic structure methods.
+AutoBZ.jl is a modular software package developed to explore efficient algorithms for Brillouin zone (BZ) integration, which is fundamental to computing physical observables in electronic structure methods.
-Designed on open-source software principles and written in Julia [@bezansonJuliaFreshApproach2017], our package provides high-order accurate, adaptive, automatically-converging algorithms proposed in Ref. [@kayeAutomaticHighorderAdaptive2023] to compute observables such as, e.g. the density of states or optical conductivity[@VanMunoz_et_al:2024].
+Designed on open-source software principles and written in Julia [@bezansonJuliaFreshApproach2017], our package provides high-order accurate, adaptive, automatically-converging algorithms proposed in Ref. [@kayeAutomaticHighorderAdaptive2023] to compute observables including the density of states and optical conductivity[@VanMunoz_et_al:2024].
+AutoBZ.jl enables users to compute ground state (i.e. T=0K) properties of tight-binding models, typically derived from localized Wannier functions, with an artificial broadening using BZ integration algorithms that converge automatically to a user-specified error tolerance.
-Moreover, AutoBZ.jl serves as an extensible framework for future research and development on computational materials response phenomena, providing a flexible toolbox to calculate a broad range of quantities involving BZ integrals.
+Moreover, AutoBZ.jl serves as an extensible framework for future research and development on computational materials response phenomena, providing a flexible toolbox to calculate a broad range of quantities involving BZ integrals using Wannier interpolation[@mostofiWannier90ToolObtaining2008].
-The package operates in the setting of a small Hamiltonian in a Wannier basis, i.e. with a rapid decay that allows efficient Fourier interpolation (also called Wannier interpolation) in reciprocal space[@mostofiWannier90ToolObtaining2008].
-AutoBZ.jl enables users to compute BZ integrals for properties of the electronic ground state (i.e. T=0K) of tight-binding models combined with an artificial broadening using algorithms that converge automatically to a user-specified error tolerance.
-Additionally, AutoBZ.jl's adaptive algorithms give access to challenging sub-meV energy scales that normally occur in frequency-dependent electronic self-energies computed from many-body methods for strongly interacting systems, such as in dynamical mean-field theory[@georgesDynamicalMeanfieldTheory1996a].
+A key opportunity created by AutoBZ.jl's adaptive algorithms is that they give access to sub-meV energy scales that normally occur in frequency-dependent electronic self-energies computed from many-body methods for strongly interacting systems, such as in dynamical mean-field theory[@georgesDynamicalMeanfieldTheory1996a], where traditional methods become intractable.
 We expect AutoBZ.jl to have a broad impact on the electronic structure community, providing, for example, a computational tool for accurate benchmarks for comparison with experimental spectra, and a robust, automated approach for high-throughput screenings and machine learning of materials properties.

 <!---